 Now remove the egg from the tap water and stir in one teaspoon of salt.

 Replace the egg and observe what happens.

 If they egg still sinks, repeat the process.
-(It took 3 teaspoons of salt to get our egg to float.)

 The egg sank in the fresh water and floated in the salt water because of density.

 Density is a measure of mass per unit of volume.
 Generally speaking, objects that are heavy and compact are higher in density.

 The more salt you add to the water, the more mass you add to it, making the salt water denser.
 Because the salt water is saturated with salt particles it is better able to hold the egg up.

 Once you’ve succeeded in getting your egg to float in salt water, you can take the learning further with these ideas.

 - Allow your child to experiment with different liquids.
 Will the egg float in sugar water or seltzer water?